alakeldev/passwords-generator-and-manager/README.md

 ### How to deploy
 - The deployment on Heroku was done through the following steps:
-  - log in to Heroku
+  - log in to Heroku.
   - Create a new app in Heroku.
   - Select "New" and "Create new app".
   - Name the new app & Choose a region then click "Create app".